-In August 1969, at the peak of the “Summer of Love,” more than 400,000 people made the trip to the hay fields near Max Yasgur's dairy farm in Bethel, NY, for the Woodstock Music and Art Fair.
+In August 1969, two years after the “Summer of Love,” more than 400,000 people made the trip to the hay fields near Max Yasgur's dairy farm in Bethel, NY, for the Woodstock Music and Art Fair.

 Better known as simply Woodstock, the event was originally billed as “Three Days of Peace and Music.”
 A total of 32 acts performed that weekend, and the event carried over into a fourth day, with names like Jimi Hendrix; The Who; Santana; the Grateful Dead; and Crosby, Stills, Nash & Young performing, in some cases, into the wee hours of the morning.

 Among the scores in attendance was Rev. Joseph L. Levesque, C.M., President Emeritus of Niagara University and former President of St. John’s University.

 Fr.
 Levesque had just completed his first postordination assignment at St. John’s Preparatory School in Brooklyn, NY, when he received a last-minute invitation from a friend to attend “some concert in upstate New York.”

 “We had no idea of just how big of an event it was at the time,” he recalled.
 “We got off at the exit of the New York State Thruway and traffic slowed to a crawl, so we knew that this was more than just a concert.”